Cardinal characteristics and countable Borel equivalence relations: Combinatorial properties and cardinal characteristics

 As an example, consider the diagonalization that is used to prove that no countable family can be unbounded, compared to that used in the proof of Proposition~\ref{prop:Suncountable} to show that no countable family can be a splitting family.
-The construction given in the latter argument is less explicit and depends to a greater extent on the ordering of the sets $\langle A_n\rangle$ than that given in Equation~\ref{eq2} to show that $\aleph_0<\frb$.
+The construction given in the latter argument is less explicit and depends to a greater extent on the ordering of the sets $\langle A_n\rangle$ than that given in Equation~\eqref{eq2} to show that $\aleph_0<\frb$.
 In particular, it requires that we make a sequence of dependent and seemingly arbitrary choices, for which we enlisted the aid of a nonprincipal ultrafilter.
-In Section 6 we demonstrate that this use of an ultrafilter is no accident, and that in fact the diagonalization cannot be carried out in a Borel and (quasi-)invariant fashion when the countable families are given by $E_0$-classes.
+In Section~6 we demonstrate that in fact the diagonalization cannot be carried out in a Borel and (quasi-)invariant fashion when the countable families are given by $E_0$-classes.